Discord Leaks: Egypt

 One document overviews conversation between Abdel Fattah el-Sisi, the president of Egypt, and senior Egyptian military officials, over the production and shipment of some 40,000 rockets, and references plans by Egypt to sell artillery and gunpowder to Russia.
 Sisi attempted to keep the supply a secret to "avoid problems with 'the West'".
 Workers were told that the rockets were for the Egyptian Army.
 The document references a person known only as Salah al-Din, believed to be Mohamed Salah al-Din, the minister of state for military production.
 Salah al-Din reportedly told Sisi that he would "order his people to work shift work if necessary" to repay Russia for unknown help.
 In addition, Sisi considered selling "ordinary stuff" to China to produce more Sakr-45 rocket launchers.
 Egyptian officials rejected the allegation of rocket exports to Russia; separately, Russian officials also called it a hoax.

 Iran

 The documents suggest that the U.S. has been able to surveil Iran.
 In one document, senior Iranian leaders are described discussing an upcoming visit by Rafael Grossi of the International Atomic Energy Agency (IAEA), and how to alter domestic news coverage.
 The document also suggests the U.S. has been able to monitor the IAEA.

 Pakistan

 In a memo titled "Pakistan's Difficult Choices", Pakistani Minister Hina Rabbani Khar argued that Pakistan can "no longer try to maintain a middle ground between China and the United States."
 It warned that the instinct to preserve Pakistan's partnership with the United States would ultimately sacrifice the full benefits of the country's "real strategic" partnership with China.

+Hungary

+A note of a conversation between the President of Ukraine and Deputy Prime Minister Yulia Svyrydenko in which Volodymyr Zelensky suggested blowing up the Druzhba pipeline to hit Hungarian industry, as Orbán's government was too friendly towards the Kremlin during the Russo-Ukrainian War.